CompGenomeLab/xr-ds-seq-snakemake/README.md

 Before running the workflow, you should edit the configuration files.
 Both XR-seq and Damage-seq workflows run with the same configuration files,
 namely: `config_initial.yaml` and `config.yaml`.
-In most of the cases,
-`config_initial.yaml` file shouldn't be modified by the user since it contains the configuration settings that are common for all XR-seq and Damage-seq experiments.
+In most of the cases, `config_initial.yaml` file shouldn't be modified by the user since it contains the configuration settings that are common for all XR-seq and Damage-seq experiments.
 A config example and description of each parameter for "config.yaml" are given below:

 ```
-sample:
- - "NHF1_CPD_1h_XR_rep1"
- - "NHF1_CPD_1h_XR_rep2"
- - "NHF1_CPD_1h_DS_rep1"
- - "NHF1_CPD_1h_DS_rep2"

 meta:
   NHF1_CPD_1h_XR_rep1:
     srr_id: "SRR3062593:SRR3062594:SRR3062595"